 Janet L. Byron

-In addition to walking all around town, Janet L. Byron loves to run, hike, bike, swim, and watch birds.
-She has led hikes for the Greenbelt Alliance, the Berkeley Path Wanderers Association, the Girl Scouts, Congregation Beth El, and other local groups, and has served on the boards of the Greenbelt Alliance, BPWA, Friends of Strawberry Creek, the Willard Neighborhood Association, and Berkeley Partners for Parks.
-She attended the Graduate School of Journalism at the University of California, Berkeley, and works as a professional science writer and editor, currently for the Kaiser Permanente Division of Research.
-Her previous book, The Country Music Lover’s Guide to the U.S.A., was published by St. Martin’s Press.
-A New York native and Berkeley citizen for nearly 25 years, Janet lives in her dream house in West Berkeley with her daughter.
+A native New Yorker, Janet L. Byron has now lived in Berkeley, California, for more than half her life.
+Malcolm Margolin’s East Bay Out was the first walking guide she purchased, and it introduced her to the joys of exploring nature by foot.
+She has subsequently led walks for Greenbelt Alliance, Berkeley Path Wanderers Association (BPWA), Girl Scouts, Congregation Beth El, and other local groups, and has served on the boards of Greenbelt Alliance, BPWA, Friends of Strawberry Creek, Willard Neighborhood Association, and Berkeley Partners for Parks.
+She attended the Graduate School of Journalism at the University of California, Berkeley, and works as a science writer and editor.
+Her previous book, The Country Music Lover’s Guide to the U.S.A., was published by St. Martin’s Press in 1996.
+Janet lives in West Berkeley with her daughter.